So, you’re wondering how to be an engineer? You’re in good company, as tons of aspiring engineers are asking the same question!

 Communication has become a lost art today.

-As a result, you’ll need to know how to dumb yourself down to relate with people of all backgrounds.
-This means not speaking like a monotone robot.
+The higher you move up in engineering too, the more diverse group of people you’ll work with.
+This includes people who don’t have a sliver of technical background.
+So you need to know how to dumb yourself down to relate with people of all backgrounds.
+While also avoiding the stereotype of speaking like a monotone robot.

 #6 Become Paranoid